August Wilson: Death

 Wilson reported that he had been diagnosed with liver cancer in June 2005 and been given three to five months to live.
-He died on October 2, 2005, at Swedish Medical Center in Seattle, and was interred at Greenwood Cemetery, Pittsburgh, on October 8, 2005, aged 60.
+He died at the age of 60 on October 2, 2005, at Swedish Medical Center in Seattle, and was interred at Greenwood Cemetery, Pittsburgh, on October 8.
 He reportedly requested a "Black funeral" at Saint Paul Cathedral, but permission for a non-Catholic funeral was not granted by the diocese.
 A memorial service was instead held at the University of Pittsburgh.